kbbushman/mongo-intro/readme.md

 - Does **NOT** require its documents to have the same schema.
 - Documents stored in a collection must have a unique `_id` field that acts as a primary key.

-#### Key Differences of MongoDB

-- **Schema-less**
-The documents in a MongoDB collection can have completely different types and number of fields from each other.<br>__How does this compare to a SQL database like PostgreSQL?__

-- **No Join Tables**
-In a SQL/Relational database, we break up related data into separate tables.

 In MongoDB, we often _embed_ related data in a single document, you'll see an example of this later.

 The supporters of MongoDB highlight the lack of table joins as a performance advantage since joins are expensive in terms of computer processing.

-## Installing, Creating a DB, and Inserting Documents - Code-along
+## Installing, Creating a DB, and Inserting Documents

 #### Installation